 Because religions are institutionalized, they almost always contain leaders and some sort of hierarchy of authority.
 Therefore, religious individuals often look up to some sort of priest, pope, pastor, etc. for guidance.
 This is much different from spirituality in which individuals decide for themselves what their beliefs are.
 Spiritual individuals also decide on their own how they’re going to practice their beliefs.

-Also, rather than looking towards religious leaders for guidance, spiritual people look inward towards themselves and their own consciences.
-That way spiritual people can find purpose in life.
-This purpose helps individuals combat their personal life’s struggles, including the struggle of addiction.
+Rather than looking towards religious leaders for guidance, spiritual people look inward towards themselves and their own consciences.
+That way, spiritual people can discover their own purpose in life.
+This purpose helps individuals to combat addiction triggers.

 While religion is for a specific set of people, spirituality is for everyone while still being personalized.
 Therefore, individuals that are religious can still be spiritual and recognize the connection between spirituality and addiction.